 This site is maintained by a group of authors and publishers that helps writers looking to self-publish.
 They offer advice on content, craft, publishing, and marketing.
 Their posts also include interviews with well-known authors and agents.

-The Book Deal is written by Alan Rinzler, who has worked in the publishing business for a long time.
-He offers practical advice to writers on how to capture a publisher’s attention and how to get a book printed.
+The Book Deal is posted by Alan Rinzler, who’s worked as an acquisitions and developmental editor for the past 56 years.
+He offers practical advice to writers on how to write better and get published.

 The Poetry Foundation has a blog that features everything going on in the poetry world.
 There are fictional poems uploaded by writers available to read.
 Plus, the site also contains the most recent news and trends in poetry.